agile-ts/documentation/docs/packages/core/features/integration/Introduction.md

 we had to create ways to simplify the binding of States to UI-Components.
 Therefore, we created the `useAgile()` Hook for Functional Components and the `AgileHOC()` for Class Components.
-Below we visually demonstrate the difference of, how much easier e.g. the `useAgile()` Hook made the binding of States to Components:
+In the following examples we visually demonstrate the difference of, how much easier e.g. the `useAgile()` Hook made the binding of States to Components:
 - binding State with `useAgile()`:
    ```ts title=FunctionalComponent.ts